andersonopt/website/content/why-anderson.md

 {{< /column >}} {{< column >}} {{< icon "analysis.svg" "star icon" "bluecircle" >}}

-### Turn Data Into Workflows
+### All Your Data In One Place

-Stop trying to awkwardly manage piles of data from different sources across different applications.
-Our platform consolidates data into a single location
+Stop awkwardly managing piles of data from different sources, with different file types, in multiple applications.
+We load all of your data into our platform so that you can access it with all of our workflow tools in one place.

 {{< /column >}} {{< column >}} {{< icon "analysis-2.svg" "star icon" "bluecircle" >}}